Atlanta Medical Malpractice Lawyers

 - An error was made, but caused no harm to you because of an underlying medical condition.

-The medical malpractice insurance carrier argues that the mistake caused no harm because you have an underlying medical condition that affected the result.
+The malpractice insurance carrier argues that the mistake caused no harm because you have an underlying medical condition that affected the result.

 - Timely diagnosis

 A common example of this is cancer.
-If a provider did not make a diagnosis of cancer initially and the cancer spreads, the medical malpractice insurance company argues that provider is not liable because it is the nature of the disease to spread, regardless of the timing of the diagnosis.
+If a provider did not make a diagnosis of cancer initially and the cancer spreads, the insurance company argues that provider is not liable because it is the nature of the disease to spread, regardless of the timing of the diagnosis.

 - Layers of Error